marconetto/azadventures/chapter11/README.md

      }
 ```

-In the main automation scripts, there are also steps to automate the access of
-the VM to the subscription as a contributor, as described in the official
-CycleCloud documentation (see References).

 #### 3. Behind the scenes: provisioning and setup of SLURM cluster

 If one wants the SLURM cluster as well, then an additional line is appended to